reviewpad/reviewpad/README.md

 }
 ```

-#### How to get the GitHub event (internal use only)
+#### How to get the GitHub event body (internal use only) {#how-to-get-the-github-event-body}

 The `-e` flag is mandatory to run the debugger.

 It represents the GitHub event that you wish to run the reviewpad.yml file against.

-To extract a GitHub event, you can use the following steps:
+To extract a GitHub event, please follow the steps below:

-1. Navigate to the checks tab of the pull request you want test against, in there you will find a `Delivery ID` field
+1. Navigate to the GitHub URL of the pull request you want to test against.
+2. Click on the `reviewpad` check under the `Checks` tab.
+3. From the `DETAILS` section of the check copy the `Delivery ID`.
-2. Go to the raas entry gate log group and filter out the logs by `{$.delivery_id="[Delivery ID]" && $.msg="request received"}`
+4. Go to the logs of the Entry Gate and filter out the logs using the query `{$.delivery_id="[Delivery ID]" && $.msg="request received"}`
-3. Copy the content inside the `body` field.
+5. Copy the content inside the `body` field.
-4. Paste the content inside a file (e.g. `my_event.json`) and save it under `cli > debugdata`.
+6. Create a file under `cli > debugdata` with a name that ends with `.json` (e.g. `my_event.json`) and paste the content inside the file.
+7. This content is an escape JSON string.
+Use the [JSON Parse & Stringify](https://marketplace.visualstudio.com/items?itemName=nextfaze.json-parse-stringify) extension to parse the content by pressing `Ctrl+Shift+P` and searching for `JSON: Parse Stringified JSON`.
-5. Update the argument `-e` to point to the full path of the file you just created.
+8. Update the argument `-e` to point to the full path of the file you just created.

+#### How to get the GitHub event type (internal use only) {#how-to-get-the-github-event-type}

-The `-y` flag is also mandatory to run the debugger.
+The `-y` flag is mandatory to run the debugger.

-It represents the type of the GitHub event that you wish ro run the reviewpad.yml file against.
+It represents the type of GitHub event that you wish to run the reviewpad.yml file against.

-To get the GitHub event type, you can use the following steps:
+To get the GitHub event type, please follow the steps below:

-1. Navigate to the checks tab of the pull request you want test against, in there you will find a `Event Type` field
+1. Navigate to the GitHub URL of the pull request you want to test against.
+2. Click on the `reviewpad` check under the `Checks` tab.
+3. From the `DETAILS` section of the check copy the `Event Type`.
+4. Paste the content inside the `-y` flag.

+If you wish to use the logs of the Entry Gate to the event type, please follow the steps below:

+1. Filter out the logs using the query `{$.delivery_id="[Delivery ID]" && $.msg="request received"}`
-2. Update the argument `-y` with the content you copied.
+2. Copy the content inside the `headers.X-GitHub-Event` field.

-You can then run the debugger by pressing F5.
+3. Paste the content inside the `-y` flag.

 ### Contributing